Best Pieces of Divorce Evidence

 - Pictures of a new girlfriend or boyfriend

 - Pictures of your children in a setting that suggests inappropriate supervision

-- Vocational (Income Attribution) Experts: Using a vocational expert to help you dodge having to pay an unnecessarily high amount of alimony, spousal support or child support is a smart move.
+- Vocational (Income Attribution) Experts: Using a vocational expert to help you dodge having to pay an unnecessarily high amount of alimony or child support is a smart move.
 The expert will be able to prepare an analyzed report and give the court an idea as to what jobs are out there, what your spouse is qualified for and what potential earnings he or she could be making.

 Electronic Toll Collection Transponder Records: Evidence that shows the location, date and time that a vehicle equipped

 with a transponder, such as an E-ZPass, passes a checkpoint can be strong